Web Ref: 4361

 6. WiFi

 • Ground Floor: Open plan living/dining area (Smart TV, WiFi, ceiling fans, ornamental fireplace) with doors to terrace.
 Kitchen (oven, dishwasher, microwave) with doors to terrace.
 Double bedroom (A/C, ceiling fan) with door to terrace.
+Shower Room.
 Twin bedroom (A/C).
-Shower Room.
-Cloakroom (washing machine).
+Cloakroom (washing machine) accessed from hallway and twin bedroom.

 • First Floor: Main villa entrance with stairs to lower level.
 Double bedroom (A/C, ceiling fan) with en suite shower room.
-Double bedroom (A/C, ceiling fan) with en suite shower room and doors to shared balcony.
-Double bedroom (A/C, ceiling fan) with Jack and Jill style en suite bathroom (accessed from double bedroom and landing) and doors to shared balcony.
+Double bedroom (A/C, ceiling fan) with en suite shower room and two sets of patio doors to shared balcony.
+Double bedroom (A/C, ceiling fan) with Jack and Jill style en suite bathroom (accessed from double bedroom and landing) and three sets of patio doors to shared balcony.
 Twin bedroom (A/C, ceiling fan) with doors to shared terrace.

 • Outside: Sun terrace.
 In-built barbecue.
 Table tennis.
-Pool table.
 Covered dining terrace.
 Private parking.

 • Private infinity swimming pool (10m x 5m) with Roman steps